tektronix/curvequery/README.md

 ## Description

 The curvequery package is a collection of tools to simplify downloading waveform data from an oscilloscope.
-It is a layer of functionality built on top of the PyVISA package.
+It is a layer of functionality built on top of the PyVISA package and the Visadore plugin manager.

 Maintainer: [Chad Stryker](https://github.com/cwstryker)